Roggan River: Geography

 The Roggan River is the penultimate river south of Louis XIV Point, which delineates James Bay and Hudson Bay; the mouth of the river is located 30 km southeast of Pointe Louis-XIV.

-The Roggan River flows south and parallel to the Seal River; as well as north and parallel to the Piagochioui River.
+The Roggan flows south and parallel to the Seal River; as well as north and parallel to the Piagochioui River.

-Located near the locality of Kanaaupscow, Amichikukamaskach Lake (length: 8.2 km by 2.3 km wide) is the head lake of the Roggan River.
-This lake is located west of Robert-Bourassa Reservoir.
+Located near the locality of Kanaaupscow, Amichikukamaskach Lake (length: 8.2 km by 2.3 km wide) is the head lake of the Roggan River, located to the west of the Robert-Bourassa Reservoir.

-In its course towards the west (in the direction of James Bay, the Roggan River escapes to form several important lakes, including: Lorin (altitude: 190 m), Pamigamachi (altitude: 168 m) and Roggan (altitude: 165 m).
+Along its westward course (in the direction of James Bay), the Roggan escapes and forms several important lakes, including Lakes Lorin (altitude: 190 m), Pamigamachi (altitude: 168 m) and Roggan (altitude: 165 m).

-The waters of the river will flow into an archipelago of islands on the northeast coast of James Bay in the hamlet of Roggan River.
+The waters of the Roggan River flow into an archipelago of islands on the northeastern coast of James Bay, in the hamlet of the same name as the river.

 South of the Roggan River, a chain of hills (height between 6 m to 60 m) with a complex relief stretches long north-west of the Robert-Bourassa Reservoir.

 Toponymy

-A written source indicates that in 1828 this river was designated by the name of "Pishop Roggan".
-The spelling "Bishoproggin R.", later "Bishop Roggan River" (meaning "Bishop Roggan's River"), appears on Arrowsmith British North America's map (1822).
-According to J. Keith Fraser, in "Place Names of the Hudson Bay Region (1968)", the term "Bishoproggin" is an anglicization of the Cree words "pichipouian" or "peshipwaytok" which means "fish tank".
+A written source indicates that, in 1828, the Roggan was dubbed the "Pishop Roggan".
+The spelling "Bishoproggin R." (later "Bishop Roggan River" or "Bishop Roggan's River") appears on an Arrowsmith British North America map (1822).
+According to geographer J. Keith Fraser, in Place Names of the Hudson Bay Region (1968), the term "Bishoproggin" is an anglicization of the Cree words pichipouian or peshipwaytok, or "fish tank".
 However, no source shows a toponymic link with the country's clergy or religious history.

-Locally, the Crees designate this watercourse "Amistustikwach", which means "three rivers".
+Locally, the Cree people designate the Roggan Amistustikwach, which means "three rivers".

-The toponym “Rivière Roggan” was formalized on December 5, 1968, at the Bank of Place Names of the Commission de toponymie du Québec, i.e. at the foundation of this commission.
+The toponym Rivière Roggan was formalised on 5 December 1968, at the Bank of Place Names of the Commission de toponymie du Québec (i.e., at the foundation of this commission).